 Gibberellic acid (GA3) and naphthalene acetic acid (NAA) are two important growth regulators that are used to modify the growth, yield and yield contributing characters of cucurbitaceous crops (Rafeekar et al., 2002).
 GA3 plays a key role in promoting male sex expression and are antagonistic to that of ethylene and abscisic acid (Rudich, 1983: Zhang et al., 2017).
 Exogenous application of GA3 promotes female flowers as well as fruit setting and development of bitter gourd crop (Banerjee and Basu, 1992).
 Since, very little information is available on the effect of growth regulators on sex expression and yield of bitter gourd, the present investigation was undertaken to find out the suitable plant growth regulators with appropriate doses for increasing the fruit yield potential of bitter gourd.

 Ethrel is a plant growth regulator more particularly a retardant with systemic properties.
 It pertates into plant tissues and is translocated and progressively recomposed into ethylene which affects a growth process.
 Termination of dormancy in plant part and induction of flowering are two important aspects of physiological actions of ethrel.
 However, the effects of growth retardant vary with plant species, variety and concentration of retardant used, method and frequency of application and various other factors which influence the uptake and translocation of the chemical.

+Write an paragraph about the research gap, novelty, and importance of this research.

 MATERIALS AND METHODS